Nuveen Municipal Credit Income Fund (NZF) – Don’t Believe the Hype: Check The Facts

 Sponsored

-The stock witnessed a 2.13% loss in the last 1 month and extending the period to 3 months gives it a -0.42%, and is 0.59% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.86% over the week and 0.99% over the month.
+The stock witnessed a -1.28% loss in the last 1 month and extending the period to 3 months gives it a -6.03%, and is -4.08% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.11% over the week and 1.07% over the month.

 Nuveen Municipal Credit Income Fund (NZF) Analyst Forecasts